 The new normal 5 things to fix or buy as we entertain at home again

 Can’t wait to wine and dine with friends again, either in pubs and restaurants or at home.
 It’s been too long since people were allowed to drop by, but as rules are relaxed and dropped we’ll want family and friends to feel extra welcome.
 A wine rack is a sexy addition to the kitchen diner and we plan to fill it to the brim with our favourite bottles.

-There’s a long list of things to fix as we come out of lockdow.
-At the very bottom of that list are those little things that we barely notice but have been building up.
+There’s a long list of things to fix as we come out of lockdown.
 We’ve learned to live with them – like limescale on shower room tiles and the chipped bathroom floor tile featured.
-The damage is minor, but it adds years to the real age of the floor.
-Some grey paint or pencil to help blend the colouring will hide the damage and make it look new.
+The damage is minor, but those “little things” still add years to the real age of the floor.
+Some grey paint or pencil to help blend the colouring hides the damage and makes the floor look new.